Oatmeal (1 Cup, Cooked) and Egg Omelet (1 Large)

 Portion Control

-Drink water before your meal to aid digestion and moderate blood sugar levels.
+Drink a glass of water or unsweetened tea with your meal to aid digestion and prevent dehydration, which can affect blood sugar levels.

 Mindful Eating